 The American Society of Civil Engineers (ASCE) appreciates the opportunity to submit our position on the importance of long-term, strategic investment in our nation's water infrastructure systems.
-ASCE also thanks the U.S. House of Representatives Transportation and Infrastructure Subcommittee on Water Resources and Environment for holding a hearing on this critical issue.
-ASCE is eager to work with the Subcommittee in the 116th Congress to reauthorize the Clean Water State Revolving Fund.
+ASCE also thanks the U.S. House of Representatives Committee on Transportation and Infrastructure for holding a markup of this critical legislation.